 - 2.5 miles to another Hub (because the Hubs have the most powerful WiFi radios and antennas allowed by law)

-However, it is important to understand that the longer the distance between the Hubs, the less bandwidth (bits per second) will be available.
+However, it is important to understand that the longer the distance between devices, the less speed will be available.

 Another very important point is that each “Hop” across a Remote Hub cuts the available bandwidth in half.
 This is because the Hubs contain a single radio, so they cannot send and receive at the same time: they must receive a packet, store it, and then transmit it, so they can only receive and transmit at half their maximum rate.